PRIZM-Experiment/prizm-data-wrangling/README.md

 # Data Wrangling for PRIZM

 This repository hosts both the PRIZM metadatabase and data container.
 The PRIZM metadatabase leverages SQLite and Python's `sqlite3` module to keep track of the experiment's data and deployment configurations.
 It provides scalability, ensures data consistency, and facilitates calibration and analysis by allowing complex data intersections to be retrieved in a straightforward fashion.
 The PRIZM data container combines the `collections.UserDict` and `numpy.array` objects into an intuitive hierarchical data structure which also enjoys the benefits of vectorization.
-It can hold data loaded via the metadatabase or directly loaded from a list of directories, and comes equipped with several convenience methods for data manipulation, analysis, and visualization.
+It can hold data loaded via the metadatabase or directly loaded from a list of directories, and comes equipped with several convenience methods for data manipulation and analysis.

 ## Dependencies